 When you think cocktails and Texas, a frosty margarita might spring to mind.
 And rightly so because the frozen margarita was invented in Dallas, Texas in 1971 by Mariano Martinez who saw the value in turning a soft serve ice cream machine into a fountain of delicious frosty alcohol.
 That being said, you might think that the frozen margarita is the most popular cocktail in Texas.
-Maybe even the margarita, instead.
+Maybe even the margarita or tequila sunrise instead.
 However, you would be wrong.

-While you could substitute grapefruit soda for juice or Topo Chico Twist of Lime for lime juice, the basic recipe still stands.
+While you could substitute grapefruit soda for juice or Topo Chico Twist of Lime for lime juice, or add ginger beer for extra fizz, the basic recipe still stands.
 This isn't too surprising to us, though, because one of our most popular recipes is our Big Batch Paloma Cocktail.
 Check it out below.

 This recipe makes 1 gallon of palomas.
 Drink responsibly, y'all.
 Preferably on a porch somewhere.